KristinaUnity/quiz/README.md

 # quiz

-Demo project illustrates database REST API common patterns.
+Project demonstrates database REST API common patterns.

-## Use-case
+## Description

-There's quiz blank forms.
-Blank form consists of questions, question consists of answers.
-Blank forms stored in relation database.
-There's REST API for working with blank forms.
+The only one project logical entity is quiz blank form.
+It consists of questions, question consists of answers.
+Blank forms stored in relation database and may be created/readed/updated by REST API.

 Blank form JSON representation is